Promote, Enhance, and Support Pitt Business

 ARTICLE VIII.
 MEETINGS

-Meetings of the Association may be called at any time by the President, by a majority of the Board, or at the written request to the President of five percent of the membership, provided two weeks notice of the time, place and purpose of the meeting is given to each member in writing.
-The President shall call at least one meeting annually, herein referred to as the Spring Meeting.
+Meetings of the Association may be called at any time by the President, by a majority of the Board, or at the written request to the President of five percent of the membership, provided two weeks’ notice of the time, place and purpose of the meeting is given to each member in writing.
+The President shall call at least one meeting annually.

-A quorum shall consist of a majority of all eligible voting members.
+- A quorum shall consist of 50% of all eligible voting members.
 Any business requiring a vote may be passed by a majority affirmative vote of the members present once a quorum is established, except for bylaw amendments which shall be passed in accordance with Article X.

 ARTICLE IX.
 ELECTIONS

-Section B. A nomination for any position on the Board may be made from the floor during the Spring Meeting, and such nominee shall be submitted for election with the slate of candidates nominated pursuant to Article VI, provided that such nominee signifies, either orally or in writing at such Annual Meeting, willingness to service and perform the duties of the respective position.
+Section B. Nominations for any position on the Board may be made at any time during the year.
+Such nominees shall be submitted for election along with the slate of candidates nominated pursuant to Article VI, provided that the nominee signifies, either orally or in writing, willingness to serve and perform the duties of the respective position.

 STUDENT SPOTLIGHT